learninglab-dev/the-resources/data/work/realityLab-unity-scripting-tutorials.md

 **[Print Message on Keyboard Press.](https://youtu.be/2Vdnk1WNIHI)** Get Unity to send you a message in the debug log whenever you press a key on the keyboard.

+**Move an Object with the Arrow Keys.** Control an object's cardinal movement using the arrow keys.
+Useful for making your own basic controller if you don't want to use the Standa

 **[Change Object Size with Arrow Keys.](https://www.youtube.com/watch?v=NaKjmQqp5uA&feature=youtu.be)** Make an object grow or shrink by pressing the arrow keys.

 **Spawn Object with Space Bar.** Make an object appear in the scene when the space bar is pressed - in this case, a growing tower of neatly stacked cubes.